 - Thermal and/or blackout curtains must cover the window to save energy or block out sunlight when closed.
-For these you want to consider extra coverage around all four sides, to make the curtains as effective as possible.
+For these you want to consider hanging curtains so there's extra coverage around all four sides, to make the curtains as effective as possible.

 Installing Curtains: Picking the Curtain Rod Height

 Before you purchased your curtains, you decided (hopefully) how long you wanted them to be.
-For example, you might want them to fall to the floor (#1 below) or even puddle on the floor.
+For example, you might want them to fall to the floor (#1 below) or even puddle on the floor (read: What Are Puddled Curtains).
 Now that you know the length of the curtains, you need to calculate how many inches above the window, the curtain rod should be installed so that once you finish hanging the curtains, they fall where you want.

-- There should be no more than one half inch clearance from the floor or window sill, and ideally you want the curtains to almost touch the floor while recognizing that floors aren't always level.
-Check to see if there are any heating/cooling vents in the floor or on the wall slightly higher than floor.
-Consider how these air vents might affect your new curtains, and whether you want to adjust their placement to avoid problems.
+- There should be no more than one half inch clearance from the floor or window sill.
+Ideally you want the curtains to almost touch the floor while recognizing floors aren't always level.
+Check to see if there are any heating/cooling vents in the floor or on the wall slightly higher than floor level.
+Consider how these air vents might affect your new curtains and whether you want to make adjustments when hanging the curtains to avoid problems.

-- Ideal position for the curtain rod is 6 inches above the window trim but you may need to adjust this up or down so the curtains end where you want them.
+- The ideal position for the curtain rod is 6 inches above the window trim but you may need to adjust this up or down so the curtains end where you want them.

 - You may need to adjust the height of the pole for different curtain “hanging” styles.
-Your curtains may hang from the pole using a sleeve, rings or eyelets.
-Many rings are visible so curtains hang below them and you may need to place the pole higher to accommodate this extra spacing.
+Your curtains may hang from the pole using a sleeve, rings, grommets (shown above) or eyelets.
+Many rings are visible so curtains hang below them.
+If that's the case for your curtains, you'll have to place the pole higher to accommodate this extra spacing.
 Eyelets are hidden behind the tape on the back of the curtains.
 Typically the tape is 3 inches and the eyelet is in the middle of the tape with 1.5 inches standing above the pole or rod and thus, may require lowering the rod slightly.